 The field is a 32-byte-long string, containing a Hexadecimal notation of the 128-bit hash result.

-•CLIENT_PORT—For TCP/UDP-based sessions, the port number of the client side (initiator) of the networking session.
-For non-TCP/UDP sessions, this field has the value zero.
+CLIENT_PORT—For TCP/UDP-based sessions, the port number of the client side (initiator) of the networking session.
+For non-TCP/UDP sessions, this field has the value 0.

-Note The PROTOCOL_ID is the Generic IP / Generic TCP / Generic UDP protocol ID value, according to the specific transport protocol of the transaction, unless a more specific protocol definition (such as a signature-based protocol or a port-based protocol), which matches the reported session, is assigned to a service.
+Note The PROTOCOL_ID is the Generic IP, Generic TCP, or Generic UDP protocol ID value, according to the specific transport protocol of the transaction, unless a more specific protocol definition (such as a signature-based protocol or a port-based protocol), which matches the reported session, is assigned to a service.

-•TIME_FRAME—System supports time-dependent policies, by using different rules for different time frames.
+TIME_FRAME—System supports time-dependent policies, by using different rules for different time frames.
 This field indicates the time frame during which the RDR was generated.
-The value can be in the range 0 to 3, indicating which of the four time frames was used.
+The value can be in the range from 0 to 3, indicating which of the four time frames was used.